MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivedeviceaddress_networkaccesskind.md

 # Windows.Networking.XboxLive.XboxLiveDeviceAddress.NetworkAccessKind

 ## -description

+Gets a value that describes the level of peer-to-peer network access observed for **XboxLiveEndpointPair** communication involving this **XboxLiveDeviceAddress**.
+The indicated access is applicable only to communication established through the Xbox Live Multiplayer Networking API infrastructure.
+If you establish your own insecure communication, or implement your own NAT traversal, then you might find that that code encounters a different access kind.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Use this value to determine the network access level to the device represented by this **XboxLiveDeviceAddress**.

 ## -remarks